Let's Discuss the Knif Soma Mastering Equalizer

 Soma is a dual-channel passive tube equalizer intended for mastering.
 That description suggests it ought to be categorized alongside the Manley Massive Passive or a pair of switched Pultecs.
 If that were the whole story, Soma would still be a very fine equalizer.
 However, Soma gracefully departs from the passive EQ tradition in one respect: it is the only commercially available passive EQ with real bandwidth adjustment.
 On a conventional passive equalizer, changing the bandwidth parameter will inadvertently alter the amount of boost or cut being applied, leading to unexpected shifts in the resulting EQ curve.
 Engineers have accepted this compromise for decades.
 Jonte did not.
 On Soma, when one adjusts bandwidth, that is the only parameter that changes allowing one to dial in gain at a specific frequency and then widen or narrow the curve without disturbing the amplitude.
 In practice, this yields dramatically finer control over the transfer curve than any other passive topology.
 One can sweep with a tight Q, find the right spectral region, and widen the curve — the same methodology one would use on any parametric — except here, with all the benefits of induction.

-The engineering that makes this possible?
-Jonte’s gnomes wind the inductors with the maximum number of taps required to switch between enough inductance and capacitance combinations to change bandwidth without altering gain.
+The engineering that makes real Q adjustment possible?
+Jonte and his gnomes wind the inductors with the maximum number of taps required to switch between enough inductance and capacitance combinations to change bandwidth without altering gain.
 Fewer taps would mean coarser steps, or the kind of Q-gain interaction for which every other passive EQ settles.
-The makeup gain amplifier is a simple two-stage tube circuit paired with Lundahl amorphous core output transformers.
+The makeup gain amplifier is a simple two-stage tube affair paired with Lundahl amorphous core output transformers.
 Together, they introduce a controlled, subtle beautification of the signal.
-When pushed hard, the saturation afforded by Soma is not harsh, gritty, or conversely flabby or farty.
-It's a smooth sausaging of the input signal.
+When pushed hard, there is a saturation afforded by Soma which is not harsh, gritty, or conversely flabby or farty.
+It's simply a smooth sausaging of the input signal.

 On the faceplate, one will find what appears to be a small city of Elma rotary switches.
 All of them are fitted with soft touch collet knobs that propel the unit squarely into luxury territory.
 Every setting is stepped, every setting is perfectly recallable.
 I can't overstate the value of switches over continuously variable potentiometers in a mastering context.
 Soma offers four bands of parametric equalization with interleaved frequency ranges from 27 Hz all the way up to 27 kHz.
 Each band can operate as a bell (0.5, 0.7, 1.0, 1.5) or be switched to a shelf, and each has its own bypass.
 Boost and cut range is ±8 dB across all bands.
 Trim controls, high-pass, and low-pass filters round out each channel's controls.

 Soma's M/S encoding and decoding is performed entirely by multiple windings on the input and output transformers, switched locally with relays.
-This means that engaging the M/S matrix does not add any components to the signal path.
+This means engaging the M/S matrix does not add any components to the signal path.
 Mid/side processing often introduces compromises, but Soma's implementation is as sonically invisible as materials science allows.
 The unit can also function independently as an M/S encoder or decoder for subsequent stereo units in the analog chain, just like Vari Mu II's independent M/S switching.
 In M/S mode, the side channel's high-pass filter can be switched to a gentler slope with significantly higher frequency selections, enabling elliptic filtering and effectively narrowing the stereo image in the low frequencies, concentrating bass energy toward the center.
-Vinyl mastering engineers may appreciate this, but its utility extends well beyond the lathe.
+Vinyl mastering folks may appreciate this, but its utility extends beyond the lathe, allowing one to centerize bass or de-mud the side channel in a variety of circumstances.

 Thoughtful Asymmetry.
 The channel trim control runs from 0 to +2.75 dB in 0.25 dB increments on the boost side, but extends just past -6 dB on the cut side.

-The most common way I employ Soma is by keeping all EQ parameters (save for filters, perhaps) at unity while feeding the unit the right amount of gain.
-On my desk, Soma is most often a tone box, and it isn't even applying "real" EQ.
-Used in concert with Vari Mu II, the subtle enhancing effect that comes from each of these Knif processors is superb.
-And just like Vari Mu II, it is remarkably difficult to make Soma sound bad.
+That means on my desk, Soma is most often a tone box, and it isn't even applying "real" EQ.
+Used in concert with Vari Mu II, the subtle enhancing effect that comes from each of these Knif processors is just superb.

 Knifaudio.com